melange-community/melange-json/README.md

 This attribute can be used on records, even when they are embedded in other types.

+> **Note:** For the Melange PPX, ignoring extra fields is the default behavior -
+> you don't need to explicitly add the `[@json.allow_extra_fields]` attribute.
+> The attribute is primarily useful for the native PPX where strict field
+> checking is the default.

 **Example 1: Ignoring extra fields in records**

 ```ocaml